 Christine is at Illumen on Tuesdays and Wednesdays.

-Jill is at Illumen on Tuesdays.
+Dr Edwards is available at Illumen on a Friday.